 With a couple of small changes in altitude and plenty of course variation this is one of the jewels in the local club’s crown.
-Here is a map of the 2019 trails (there are changes in 2021 as some of the trails have been rebuilt after the bushfires):
+Here is a map of the trails (there may be changes due to trail conditions):

 About the track

 We are racing at Coondoo with thanks to the local SCUM South Coast United Mountain Bikers.
 Located just south of Nowra this trail is fast and flowy with little climbing per lap.
 The area is managed by the Forestry Corporation.
 Camping is allowed at this venue.

 Turn onto Forest Road from the Princes Highway (A1); continue 200m along Forest Rd.